 - unable, by reason of illness, disability, pursuit of reasonable education or other cause to:

 - obtain the necessaries of life.

-In either situation, as long as adequate proof of the ongoing dependency is provided to the MEO, they will continue to collect the child support.
+In either situation, as long as adequate proof of the ongoing dependency is provided to the Maintenance Enforcement Office, they will continue to collect the child support.